You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Surprising Impact of Red Wine on Cholesterol: A Comparison to Lipitor

 When it comes to managing cholesterol levels, many people turn to prescription medications like Lipitor.
-However, a growing body of research suggests that red wine may have a similar impact on cholesterol levels, with fewer side effects.
-In this article, we'll delve into the science behind red wine's effects on cholesterol and compare it to the effects of Lipitor.
+However, a growing body of research suggests that red wine may have a similar impact on cholesterol levels, with some potential benefits over traditional medications.
+In this article, we'll explore the science behind red wine's effects on cholesterol and compare it to the effects of Lipitor.

 Comparing Red Wine to Lipitor